Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Choice: Complete delegation immediately

-Result: Operations improved without the founder.
-Maya made faster decisions.
-The team became autonomous.
-Adriana’s growth work added $13K monthly in Q2.
+Result: Operations improved without the founder: Maya made faster decisions, the team became autonomous, and Adriana’s growth work added $13K in monthly revenue in Q2.

 Decision 3: Premium Tier Structure (Month 17)